Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Methods

-which is equivalent to maximizing the fidelity between an input wave function and its Gaussian expansion.
-The optimization is implemented using an autoencoder-decoder neural network.
 Figure~\ref{fig:aed-basis-transform} shows a schematic of the architecture, which maps the input wave function to the set of parameters defining the output representation via a low-dimensional ``encoded'' layer.
 The network is optimized such that the loss, which depends upon the input and the output representations, is minimized, ensuring that the resulting parameters encode a faithful Gaussian decomposition of the input wave function.

-It is important to emphasize that, unlike typical uses of autoencoder-decoder architectures in which the low-dimensional latent ``encoded'' space representation is of interest, here the focus is on the optimized output of the decoder.
+It is important to emphasize that, unlike typical uses of autoencoder-decoder architectures~\cite{bengioRepresentationLearningReview2013,Goodfellow-et-al-2016} in which the low-dimensional latent ``encoded'' space representation \cite{hintonReducingDimensionalityData2006} is of interest, here the focus is on the optimized output of the decoder.
 This output, $\ket{\Psi}$, encodes a different but faithful representation of the input wave function, $\ket{\psi}$.
 In this framework, the neural network serves merely as a numerical optimizer for obtaining the parameters for the Gaussian decomposition.
 With this perspective, it is not necessary to train a generically applicable neural network.
 Instead, the network is optimized specifically for each wave function under consideration.
-In applications where the propagation of classical trajectories is the computational bottleneck, the additional cost associated with the optimization is negligible.
-In fact, it is even beneficial to increase the time for a proper optimization in an attempt to decrease the number of classical trajectories.
-Moreover, because the network is used as a variational optimizer rather than a predictive model, the usual challenges associated with neural networks, such as the construction of representative training sets and concerns about overfitting, are not relevant here.
-In a sense, the variational optimization adaptively identifies the set of Gaussian wave packets that best cover the relevant region of phase space explored by the input wave function.
+A key point of this decomposition is that it is only dependent on the wave function and not on the underlying potential energy surface.
+Additionally, because the overlap and the fidelity is constructed on a GWP-basis, we can get analytical expressions for them, making the entire procedure quadrature free.
+(The expressions are given in Appendix~\ref{sec:fidelity}.)